In the Works:

 Single Short Fiction Stories

-Here is a series of stand-alone single stories that can be read in a single sitting.
-The first five have never appeared in a collection, although they are reprints from recent volumes of Sword and Sorceress.
+I've published a series of stand-alone short fiction pieces that can be read in a single sitting.
+The first five have never appeared in a collection.

 The first one, a novelette entitled, "Four Paws To Light My Way," features a blind swordswoman and her guide dog.
 The inspiration was our last German Shepherd Dog, a retired seeing eye dog named Tajji.
 Tajji was not only an amazing companion but a teacher, and I learned so much about what seeing eye dogs can do and the freedom and empowerment they bestow upon their humans.